ATECoder/vba.winsock/Prologix.md

-# Using Prologix LAN-GPIB Device
+# Using the Prologix GPIB-ETHERNET (GPIB-Lan) Controller

 ## Required Applications